Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 ![blog-cover](/images/blog/2021-02-01/cover.jpg)

-The new Functional Programming language build-in PHP.
-Check it out!
+Phel is a Functional Programming ([FP](https://en.wikipedia.org/wiki/Functional_programming)) language that compiles to PHP.
+It is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) inspired by Clojure and Janet, built on PHP's ecosystem, lists, vectors, maps, macros, repl, etc.

 <!-- more -->

-# The Phel Language

-Phel is a Functional Programming ([FP](https://en.wikipedia.org/wiki/Functional_programming)) language that compiles to PHP.
-It is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) inspired by Clojure and Janet.

 ## Features